Keystones in El Paso

 Back of head looking down

-Endangered Knowledge: The Soul of Humus #12
+For the full story see Endangered Knowledge: The Soul of Humus #1a

 My favorite measuring tool when building the armature is a sewing tape measure.